 Despite its importance, the training guidelines outlined by HIPAA are vague.
-Training is, however, mandatory.
-The HIPAA Privacy Rule stipulates it as part of its Administrative Requirements, whilst the HIPAA Security Rule lists it as an Administrative Safeguard.
+This can lead to a lot of confusion, as it leaves a lot of responsibility on the CE or BA regarding how training is to be conducted, what is to be covered in training sessions and who should be involved in the courses.
+Training is, however, mandatory: the HIPAA Privacy Rule stipulates it as part of its Administrative Requirements, whilst the HIPAA Security Rule lists it as an Administrative Safeguard.
 Yet in both cases the wording is unspecific: training should be provided “as necessary and appropriate for members of the workforce to carry out their functions” (HIPAA Privacy Rule) and that CEs and BAs should “implement a security awareness and training program for all members of the workforce” (HIPAA Security Rule).

 Objectives of HIPAA Training